patchamama/The-last-book-page/README-backend.md

 ### Comment

-The Comment model will allow users to create their own comments about any existed book and this is defined by several fields.
+The Comment model will allow users to create their comments about any existing book and this is defined by several fields.
 The owner field is a OneToOneField that establishes a relationship with the User model, specifying that each comment can only have one owner.
 The `created_on` and `updated_on` fields are DateTimeFields that are automatically set to the time of creation and last modification of the comment, respectively.
-The comment field is a TextField that can allows for a longer description of the comment's content.
-The book field establishes a one-to-many relationship of the Book model with Comment allowing to create of different comments for the same book from one or several users (`owner` field that relates to the User model in the same one-to-many way: one user can have several comments).
-The owner and the book fields are ForeignKeys, which creates a relationship between the model and the User and Book model, indicating that each comment instance belongs to one user and one book.
+The `comment` field is a `TextField` that allows for a longer description of the comment's content.
+The book field establishes a one-to-many relationship of the `Book` model with `Comment` allowing to creation of different comments for the same book from one or several users (`owner` field that relates to the `User` model in the same one-to-many way: one user can have several comments).
+The owner and the book fields are `ForeignKeys`, which creates a relationship between the model and the `User` and `Book` model, indicating that each comment instance belongs to one user and one book.
 The on_delete=models.CASCADE argument specifies that if the associated user or book is deleted, all related Comment instances will also be deleted.

 | **Field name** | **Field Type** | **Field Argument**               |
 | -------------- | -------------- | -------------------------------- |